-- Stop the candidates from writing. - Collect the attendance register or seating plan (in order to ensure all candidates are present) and evacuate the examination room in line with the instructions given by the appropriate authority. - Advise candidates to leave all question papers and scripts in the examination room - Candidates should leave the room in silence. - Make sure that the candidates are supervised as closely as possible while they are out of the examination room to make sure there is no discussion about the examination. - Students should go to the assembly area in front of Farthing Hall, and should be kept separate from other students and supervised to ensure that there is no collusion. - Make a note of the time of the interruption and how long it lasted. - Allow the candidates the full working time set for the examination. - If there are only a few candidates, consider the possibility of taking the candidates (with question papers and scripts) to another place to finish the examination. - When the all clear is given students should return to the exam room and complete the paper, being allowed the full working time.
+Stop the candidates from writing.

+- Collect the attendance register or seating plan (in order to ensure all candidates are present) and evacuate the examination room in line with the instructions given by the appropriate authority. - Advise candidates to close and leave all question papers and scripts in the examination room - Candidates should leave the room in silence. - Make sure that the candidates are supervised as closely as possible while they are out of the examination room to make sure there is no discussion about the examination. - Students in the main Hall should go to the assembly area in front of Farthing Hall; students in the Sports Hall, smaller rooms and 1:1 exams are to go to the assembly area on the astroturf at the back of the school and should be kept separate from other students and supervised to ensure that there is no collusion. - Make a note of the time of the interruption and how long it lasted. - Allow the candidates the full working time set for the examination. - If there are only a few candidates, consider the possibility of taking the candidates (with question papers and scripts) to another place to finish the examination. - When the all clear is given students should return to the exam room and complete the paper, being allowed the full working time.
 A report will be made to the awarding body